MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/summarization/how-to/document-summarization.md

 > [!TIP]
 > Query based summarization has some differentiation in the utilization of length control based on the type of query based summarization you're using:
 > - Query based extractive summarization supports length control by specifying sentenceCount.
-> - Query based abstractive summarization doesn't support length control using either sentenceCount or summarylength.
+> - Query based abstractive summarization doesn't support length control.

 Below is an example request: